Tixall Gatehouse: Mary, Queen of Scots at Tixall

-On 11 August 1586, the English authorities decided to act on the Babington plot.
+On 11 August 1586, the English authorities decided to act on the Babington Plot.
 Mary was out riding from Chartley with Bastian Pagez, her doctor Dominique Bourgoing and others, and they were surprised by armed soldiers who took them to Tixall in order to search Mary's rooms at Chartley and seize her papers.
+Her secretaries were taken elsewhere.
+Mary's physician, Dominique Bourgoing, wrote the placename Tixall as "Thigueshaal", and an account of the affair by the French ambassador Châteauneuf calls Tixall "Norbethilsal".

 Francis Walsingham sent an order to Paulet from Windsor Castle on 25 September 1586 not to take Mary back to Chartley and keep her at Tixall as Elizabeth planned for Mary to go to Fotheringhay Castle.
 Paulet had taken Mary back to Chartley, however, before the new orders.
 As she left Tixall with Paulet and Walter Aston, Mary wept and said to some poor people at Tixall's gate, "I have nothing for you, I am a beggar as well as you, all is taken from me."